 Mushrooms are notoriously picky over what kind of material they will grow in.
 You can’t just use any ordinary soil despite them sometimes growing in your garden.

-They need quite particular aspects to the substrate they grow in.
-Coffee grounds are an excellent option for a mushroom growing substrate.
-It is packed full of vitamins and minerals making ideal conditions for growing mushrooms.
+They need quite particular aspects when it comes to the substrate they grow in.
+As it happens, coffee grounds are an excellent option for mushroom-growing.
+They are packed full of vitamins and minerals making them ideal for growing mushrooms.

 All you need is: